nanny04/To-Do-App/README.md

 - **JavaScript** – Core logic and interactivity
 - **localStorage** – To save tasks persistently on the browser

+## About the Developer
+Built  by N.Namiveesh Raj
+Connect with me on [GitHub](https://github.com/nanny04), [LinkedIn](https://www.linkedin.com/in/nadimpelli-naniveeshraj/)

 ##  Getting Started

 To run this project locally: